 - The value of with-profits investments is designed to grow steadily as bonuses are added.
 Usually bonuses, once added, can’t be taken away.
 But if you cash in your policy before the end of the term, some of the bonuses might be clawed back through a special charge (called the Market Value Reduction, MVR, or Market Value Adjustment, MVA).

-- The value of your unit-linked investments can go down as well as up and you may get back less than you invested.
+- The value of your unit-linked investments can go down as well as up and you might get back less than you invested.
 Growth will depend on the performance of the funds you choose.
 By choosing funds that invest in a variety of investment types, you can weather the ups and downs of the market better.
 Find out more about Diversifying – the smart way to save and invest.

 Access to your money